-5.5.1 Ammunition
+5.6.1 Ammunition

 .22 Long Rifle rimfire cartridges with bullets made of lead or a similar soft material and not larger than .23 inches in diameter must be used.
+Ammunition fired in F-Class events must be loaded with 40-grain lead projectiles.

-5.5.2 Kneeling Roll
+5.6.2 Kneeling Roll

 One cylindrical roll placed under the right foot or ankle of the right foot, in the kneeling position is allowed.
-The roll cannot exceed a maximum of 25cm (10 in.) long and 18cm (7 in.) in diameter.
+The roll cannot exceed a maximum of 25 cm (10 in.) long and 18 cm (7 in.) in diameter.
 The roll must be made of soft and flexible material.
 The use of binding or other devices to shape the roll is not permitted.
+Competitors who are 55 years of age or older may use a second kneeling roll in the kneeling position that is placed between the right heel and buttocks.

-5.5.3 Spotting Scope
+5.6.3 Spotting Scope